RamblingCookieMonster/RamblingCookieMonster.github.io/Drafts/2015-07-05-RabbitMQ-Intro.md

 ### Wrap

-This is a great tool to have in your belt, definitely check out RabbitMQ if it would benefit your PowerShell and other solutions.
-At the very least, if you're a grouchy old man grimacing and shaking his cane at the newfangled orchestration tools, this might keep those tools at bay for a bit longer : )
+Definitely check out RabbitMQ if a messaging tool would benefit your PowerShell and other solutions.
+At the very least, if you're trying to beat back orchestration pushers from VMware, Microsoft, BMC, Citrix, and the various other vendors, a little experience with RabbitMQ and [SQL server](https://ramblingcookiemonster.wordpress.com/2014/03/12/sql-for-powershell-for-sql-newbies/) should keep them at bay.

 That's about it!
 You can get pretty deep down the rabbit hole with messaging and RabbitMQ, the examples here just glanced the surface.